-The Authority budgeted for 2,004 full-time employees for 2014.
+The Authority budgeted for 2,022 full-time employees for 2015.
 In addition to the full-time workforce, the Authority also employs part-time and temporary employees.
-There were 483 part-time and 106 temporary employees as of December 31, 2013.
+There were 481 part-time and 86 temporary employees as of December 31, 2014.

-The departments of the Authority include Executive, Finance and Budgets, Integrated Technology Services, Human Resources, Procurement & Materials Management, Law, Internal Audit, Engineering, Patron Services, Operations, Maintenance and Toll Collection.
+The departments of the Authority include Executive, Finance and Budgets, Integrated Technology Services, Human Resources, Procurement & Materials Management, Law, Internal Audit, Engineering, Operations, Maintenance and Toll Collection.

-The Authority's 2014 Operating Budget allows for 2,004 full-time employees.
-There are eight (8) negotiating units representing different classifications of full-time employees.
+There are eight (8) negotiating units representing different classifications of full-time Authority employees.
 These eight (8) unions represent approximately 95% of the Authority's full-time workforce.
 All eight of the labor contracts expired in 2011.
-Since that time, the Authority has come to favorable terms with two (2) of the eight (8) unions.
-The Authority is in negotiations with the remaining unions, which represent full-time employees, in order to put successor collective negotiations agreements in place.
+Since that time, the Authority has come to favorable terms with four (4) of the eight (8) unions.
+One of those four agreements recently expired.
+Therefore, the Authority is in negotiations with five (5) unions, which represent full-time employees, in order to put successor collective negotiations agreements in place.
 Under New Jersey public sector labor law, union employees are not permitted to strike but all terms and conditions of expired collective negotiations agreements remain in place until new agreements are agreed upon.
 In addition, there are three (3) negotiating units representing different classifications of part-time toll collectors.
-Each of these three (3) contracts remains in effect through December 31, 2014.
+Each of these three (3) contracts expired on December 31, 2013.
 The bargaining units, along with the status of their collective negotiation agreements, are as follows:

 - Local 97 Teamsters Industrial and Allied Workers Union, AFL/CIO represents office, clerical, and technical employees in the Administrative departments and in Parkway maintenance and Parkway tolls.
-The term of this agreement was November 1, 2007 through October 31, 2011. - Local 193 International Federation of Professional and Technical Engineers ("IFPTE") represents Parkway Toll Supervisors.
-The term of this agreement is October 1, 2011 through September 30, 2015. - Local 193C IFPTE represents Parkway Crew Supervisors.
+The term of this agreement is November 1, 2011 through October 31, 2017. - Local 193 International Federation of Professional and Technical Engineers ("IFPTE") represents Parkway Toll Supervisors.
+The term of this agreement is October 1, 2011 through September 30, 2019. - Local 193C IFPTE represents Parkway Crew Supervisors.
 The term of this agreement was July 1, 2007 through June 30, 2011. - Local 194 IFPTE represents Turnpike toll collection and Turnpike maintenance employees.
 Local 194 IFPTE also represents office, clerical and technical employees in Administrative departments and in Turnpike maintenance and Turnpike tolls.
 The term of this agreement was July 1, 2007 through June 30, 2011. - Local 194 IFPTE Part-Time Toll Collectors represents Turnpike part-time toll collectors.
-The term of this agreement is October 27, 2007 through December 31, 2014. - Local 196 IFPTE represents Parkway toll collectors and Parkway maintenance employees.
+The term of this agreement is October 27, 2007 through December 31, 2013. - Local 196 IFPTE represents Parkway toll collectors and Parkway maintenance employees.
 The term of this agreement was July 1, 2007 through June 30, 2011. - Local 196, Chapter 12 IFPTE represents Parkway Craftspersons.
-The term of this agreement was January 1, 2008 through December 31, 2011. - Local 196 IFPTE Senior Citizen Toll Collectors represents Parkway senior citizen toll collectors.
-The term of this agreement is July 1, 2007 through December 31, 2014. - Local 196 IFPTE Part-Time Toll Collectors represents Parkway part-time toll collectors.
-The term of this agreement is July 1, 2011 through December 31, 2014. - Local 200 IFPTE represents Turnpike Toll and Turnpike Maintenance supervisory employees as well as administrative supervisory employees.
-The term of this agreement is September 24, 2011 through September 23, 2015. - Local 3914, American Federation of State, County and Municipal Employees ("AFSCME") represents low- to mid-level managers.
-The term of this agreement was July 1, 2007 through June 30, 2011.
+The term of this agreement was January 1, 2008 through December 31, 2011.

+- Local 196 IFPTE Senior Citizen Toll Collectors represents Parkway senior citizen toll collectors.
+The term of this agreement is July 1, 2007 through December 31, 2013 - Local 196 IFPTE Part-Time Toll Collectors represents Parkway part-time toll collectors.
+The term of this agreement is July 1, 2011 through December 31, 2013. - Local 200 IFPTE represents Turnpike Toll and Turnpike Maintenance supervisory employees as well as administrative supervisory employees.
+The term of this agreement is September 24, 2011 through September 23, 2015. - Local 3914, American Federation of State, County and Municipal Employees ("AFSCME") represents low to mid-level managers.
+The term of this agreement is July 1, 2011 through June 30, 2017.